FK Csíkszereda Miercurea Ciuc

 Asociația Futball Klub Csíkszereda Miercurea Ciuc (/hu/, /ro/), commonly known as Csíkszereda Miercurea Ciuc or simply Csíkszereda, is a Romanian professional football club based in Miercurea Ciuc, Harghita County, that competes in the Liga I.

-The current name of the team is an amalgamation of both the Hungarian and Romanian names of the city, respectively, with Székelys representing the major ethnic group of Miercurea Ciuc.
-Csíkszereda was originally established in 1904 in Austria-Hungary, and was an amateur team without notable results at national level.
-Refounded in 1919, it participated in the Romanian leagues until 1940, and eventually reached the second tier of Hungary after Northern Transylvania was assigned to the latter country.
-After World War II, the region was returned to Romania and Csíkszereda took a downward slope until 1971, when it participated in the Romanian third division for the first time.
+The club's current name combines the Hungarian and Romanian names of the city, with Székelys representing the predominant ethnic group of Miercurea Ciuc.
+Originally established in 1904 in Austria-Hungary and refounded in 1919 in Romania, Csíkszereda competed in both the Romanian and Hungarian league systems during the first half of the 20th century, reaching the second tier of Hungarian football after Northern Transylvania was ceded to Hungary in 1940.
+Following World War II, the club spent most of its history in the lower divisions of Romanian football, first reaching the third tier in 1971.